rob-DEV/Final-Year-Project-Cifar-10-Image-Classifier/README.md

 # FYP CIFAR-10 Image Classifier

 Final Year Project aiming to research and implement feature extraction and image classification techniques.
+This does not contain the feature extraction data or trained models which is 3GB+.

 * Loading of CIFAR-10 dataset and pre processing
 * HOG feature extraction and visualization